aluxian/Tweeather/README.md

 ### 2. *Emo* scripts

 I used these scripts to train a naive Bayes sentiment analyser with tweets collected by myself.
-For training the classifier, I also used the training dataset of 1.6M tweets provided on the Sentiment140 web page, raising the total size of the training dataset to 10M tweets.
-The resulting model had an accuracy of 79% (tested on the Sentiment140 manually-labelled dataset) and is available for download in the [downloads section](#downloads).
+The resulting model had an accuracy of XX% (TODO) and is available for download in the [downloads section](#downloads).

 #### Collection